ks-preethi/aws-devops-zero-to-hero/day-3/README.md

 What is EC2, and why is it important?

+Amazon EC2 (Elastic Compute Cloud) is a scalable cloud computing service by AWS, providing virtual servers (instances) with customizable computing capacity, various instance types, and on-demand scalability.
+Users can deploy applications, manage storage, and configure networking, paying for actual usage.
 ```
 - Amazon Elastic Compute Cloud (Amazon EC2) is a web service that provides secure, resizable compute capacity in the cloud.
 - Access reliable, scalable infrastructure on demand.
 Scale capacity within minutes with SLA commitment of 99.99% availability.